 Right attitude: key to effective meditation

 Kriyananda points out that everyone has the potential to experience superconsciousness, but in most people it lies dormant.
-Meditation is the most direct way to awaken the superconscious, but to meditate effectively, we must first understand the goal of meditation and the important role of attitudes in attaining that goal.
+Meditation is the most direct way to awaken the superconscious but, to meditate effectively, first understand the goal of meditation and the role of attitudes in attaining the goal.

-Since the goal of meditation is to realize the oneness of all life, it’s important to live in such a way as to constantly affirm that oneness.
-Kriyananda writes that the first step in the development of right attitude for meditation is to learn to see others not as rivals, but as friends:
+Since a goal of meditation is realizing the oneness of all life, it’s important to live in such a way as to constantly affirm oneness.
+Kriyananda writes that the first step to development of right attitude for meditation is to learn to see others not as rivals but as friends:

-If I am willing to hurt the life in me as it is expressed in another human being, then I am affirming an error that is diametrically opposed to the realization I am seeking to attain.
-It is necessary if I would truly realize the oneness of all things, for me to live also in a way as constantly to affirm this oneness — by my kindness toward all beings, by compassion, by universal love.
+If I am willing to hurt life in me as it is expressed in another human being, then I am affirming an error that is diametrically opposed to the realization I am seeking to attain.
+If I would truly realize oneness of all things, it is necessary for my life to constantly affirm this oneness—by my kindness toward all beings, by compassion and universal love.

-The “right attitudes” discussed by Kriyananda are the universal moral principles of yoga, the yamas (the don’ts) and niyamas (the do’s).
-One of the best known of these is ahimsa, or non-injury, popularized by the protest movements of Gandhi and Martin Luther King, Jr. Ahimsa addresses not only harmful actions, but also the harm caused by negative thoughts.
+The “right attitudes” discussed by Kriyananda are application of the universal moral principles of yoga, the yamas (the don’ts) and niyamas (the do’s).
+One of the best known of these is ahimsa, or non-injury, popularized by the protest movements of Gandhi and Martin Luther King, Jr. Ahimsa addresses not only harmful actions but also harm caused by negative thoughts.

 Passivity and mental blankness

-Kriyananda cautions against passivity and the common misconception that meditation consists of making the mind blank.
+Kriyananda cautions against passivity and a common misconception that meditation consists of making the mind blank.
 Mental blankness, he says, opens the mind to the lower vibratory influences and can be very dangerous.

 And although relaxation is an important first step toward meditating, meditation is much more than just quieting the mind or sinking into subconsciousness.
 Proper meditation requires deep concentration and sustained dynamic energy.